oroinc/documentation/user_guide/b2b_channels_index.rst

 Business-to-business Sales
 ==========================

-In the section, you can find more information about B2B channels and entities added to them by default.
+In this section, you can find more information about B2B channels and the entities added to them by default.

 * :doc:`/user_guide/b2b_channels`
 * :doc:`/user_guide/b2b_customers`